 - General behavioral needs of student with disabilities;

 - Interact with individuals and groups respectfully, patiently, and courteously;

 - Adhere to the expectations of HCOE regarding equity;

 - Work under varying degrees of stress;

-- Use proper English in filing and indexing and other identifying tasks;
+- Sufficient use of English language for computerized filing and indexing and other identifying tasks;

-- Use proper English with correct spelling and punctuation;
+- Sufficient use of English language to communicate with correct spelling and punctuation;

 - Follow oral and written directions;

 - Operate modern office equipment, including computers, faxes, tablets and printers;